adiaconou/mcp-google/memory-bank/projectbrief.md

 - OAuth authentication and token management
 - MCP protocol compliance
 - TypeScript implementation with full typing
+- Document processing for PDF and DOCX files

 ### Out of Scope
 - Multi-user or enterprise deployment